Source: European Medicines Agency (EU) Revision Year: 2020 Publisher: Amgen Europe B.V., Minervum 7061, 4817 ZK Breda, The Netherlands

 Kyprolis has minor influence on the ability to drive and use machines.

-Fatigue, dizziness, fainting, blurred vision, somnolence and/or a drop in blood pressure have been observed in clinical trials.
+Fatigue, dizziness, fainting, blurred vision, somnolence and/or a drop in blood pressure have been observed in clinical studies.
 Patients being treated with Kyprolis should be advised not to drive or operate machines in the event that they experience any of these symptoms.

 Serious adverse reactions that may occur during Kyprolis treatment include: cardiac failure, myocardial infarction, cardiac arrest, myocardial ischaemia, interstitial lung disease, pneumonitis, acute respiratory distress syndrome, acute respiratory failure, pulmonary hypertension, dyspnoea, hypertension including hypertensive crises, acute kidney injury, tumour lysis syndrome, infusion related reaction, gastrointestinal haemorrhage, intracranial haemorrhage, pulmonary haemorrhage, thrombocytopenia, hepatic failure, hepatitis B virus reactivation, PRES, thrombotic microangiopathy and TTP/HUS.
 In clinical studies with Kyprolis, cardiac toxicity and dyspnoea typically occurred early in the course of Kyprolis therapy (see section 4.4).
 The most common adverse reactions (occurring in >20% of subjects) were: anaemia, fatigue, thrombocytopenia, nausea, diarrhoea, pyrexia, dyspnoea, respiratory tract infection, cough and neutropenia.